MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-AfterWords should be really performant on two aspects.
+AfterWords should be performant in two aspects.

-First, it needs to load entirely in less than 4 seconds, and to change pages in less than 1.
-Mourners are already in a difficult time and don't want to spend to much time waiting for the website to load.
+First, it needs to load entirely in less than 4 seconds and to change pages in less than 1.
+Mourners are already in a difficult time and don't want to spend too much time waiting for the website to load.

 Secondly, AfterWords would have to be performant under an important amount of users at the same time.
 A lot of deceased are identified each day (1,800 deceased a day).
-In case a huge amount of people dies the same day, the application should not crash under 10,000 users at the same time.
+In case a huge amount of people die on the same day, the application should not crash under 10,000 users at the same time.

 ---